tymyrddin/purple/source/docs/ai-security/decision.md

 The point is not that these tools are insecure.
 It is that they replace a rule surface that can be audited with a decision surface that is harder to inspect.
-Knowing that a classifier achieves 94% accuracy in production does not tell you where its boundaries are or how stable they are under adversarial pressure.
+Knowing that a classifier achieves 94% accuracy in production does not reveal where its boundaries are or how stable they are under adversarial pressure.

 ## Classifier failures look like variance